trieuhuygiang/addiction-tracker/log.md

-# Database Operations Log - December 6-7, 2025
+# Database Operations Log - December 6-8, 2025

 ## Summary
-This document details all database modifications, operations, errors encountered, and solutions applied during the development of the Purity Rewire Portal application, particularly focusing on the counter theme persistence feature implementation.
+This document details all database modifications, operations, errors encountered, and solutions applied during the development of the Purity Rewire Portal application, particularly focusing on the counter theme persistence feature implementation and clock functionality improvements.

 ---